raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Message Format {#format}

-A DSOP message begins with
+A DSO message begins with
 the standard twelve-octet DNS message header {{!RFC1035}}
 with the OPCODE field set to the Session Signaling OPCODE (tentatively 6).
 However, unlike standard DNS messages, the question section, answer section,